Back to blog

 Use Filament's Import Action when you are already in Filament and a basic column mapping modal covers your needs.
 It gets you 80% of the way with 10% of the effort.
 The main constraint is that error handling happens after the import finishes, so it works best when your data quality is already reasonably good.

-[\#](#when-you-need-all-of-it "Permalink")When you need all of it
+#When you need all of it

 If your application requires smart column mapping, inline validation and correction, relationship linking, queue-powered processing with live progress, and multi-tenancy support, you are looking at building and maintaining a significant piece of infrastructure.